TolgaS92/TravelAdvisor/README.md

 ## Deployed application link

-- The main link will say Cannot GET/ because html didn't created yet
+- The main link will Only show specific data from travellers/locations/trips..

 [main](https://floating-bayou-00821.herokuapp.com/)